jrnold/r4ds-exercise-solutions/docs/functions.md

 is difficult.
 In general, it is better to be consistent with more widely used functions, e.g. `rmvnorm` should follow the conventions of `rnorm`.
 However, while `mean` is correct in the multivariate case, `sd` does not make sense in the multivariate case.
-However, both functions an internally consistent.
+However, both functions are internally consistent.
 It would not be good practice to have `mu` and `sd` as arguments or `mean` and `Sigma` as arguments.

 </div>